Tennis Challenge In a recent U.S. Open tennis tournament, there w... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, it is used to determine the chance that a randomly selected challenge from the total number of challenges resulted in an overturned call.
+In this context, it helps determine the chance that a randomly selected overturned call was made by a woman.
 The formula for probability is the number of favorable outcomes divided by the total number of possible outcomes.

 Recommended video: